CassivsGabriellis/www.foliocassianico.com.br/content/en/posts/folio-creation/index.md

 It’s a low-maintenance, cost-efficient, production-grade setup for a personal or professional portfolio.

 If you're building your own static site, I highly recommend experimenting with Hugo, S3, CloudFront, Lambda@Edge, and GitHub Actions — it's a powerful combination.

+>> You can see the remote repository of this project [here](https://github.com/CassivsGabriellis/www.foliocassianico.com.br).